Anne Gerwig: 2026 Florida House Campaign

 In December 2024, following her 2024 election to the Florida House, Anne Gerwig filed to run for re-election.
 So far, her only opposition is Democrat August Mangeney, who has raised $36,540 from contributions.
+Gerwig kicked off her re-election campaign at the Wellington National Golf Club.
+The race is expected to be closely watched due to Gerwig's 2024 win margin and the anticipation that 2026 will be a blue wave year.

+Campaign donors so far include Rick Roth, the Florida Association of Nurse Anesthesiologists, and Florida Surveying and Mapping PAC.

 Florida House of Representatives (2025 – Present)

 2025 Florida legislative session

 Prior to the 2025 Florida legislative session, Gerwig filed a bill regarding school start times.
 The state legislature previously passed a law in 2023 that mandated an earliest possible start time for schools across the state; under the bill, middle schools could not begin before 8:00 AM and high schools could not begin before 8:30 AM.
 The new law was set to go into effect on July 1, 2026.
 Gerwig's bill would repeal these changes.
 Gerwig's bill passed both chambers of Congress and was signed by Governor Ron DeSantis.

 Additionally, Gerwig filed a bill to annually observe Fentanyl Awareness & Education Day on August 21.
 The bill unanimously passed both chambers of Congress and was later signed by Governor DeSantis.

+In October, Gerwig attended a bipartisan community forum addressing housing affordability concerns hosted by the League of Women Voters of Palm Beach County.
+At the event, Gerwig suggested increasing oversight of insurance mediations and stricter measures against insurers with repeated regulatory violations.
+State senator Lori Berman also attended the event.

 Awards

 In 2021, Gerwig received the Global Statesman Award.

+In 2022, the Florida League of Cities awarded Gerwig the 2022 Home Rule Hero Award.
+After receiving the award, Mayor Gerwig stated, "Local self-government is the keystone of American Democracy.
+I am committed to advocating Home Rule as a way to assert, in law, our community’s mission and vision for the future, and protect our right to maintain our quality of life."

 In 2025, the Florida League of Cities awarded Gerwig the 2025 Legislative Appreciation Award.